 The proposal should define, in a clear, focused, and well-thought-out manner, the goals of your dissertation research as well as your methodological and theoretical approaches.
 The proposal should show to your committee and the Graduate Committee that you have a firm grasp of your topic, its potential contributions to the study of religion, and the disciplinary contexts in which it will be situated.
-The proposal should be a concise and accessible document, using language that all scholars of religion not just those in your subfield or specialty-will understand.
+The proposal should be a concise and accessible document, using language that all scholars of religion-not just those in your subfield or specialty-will understand.

-The proposal should be limited to 15-20 doublespaced, typed pages, not including your bibliography and appendices.
+The proposal should be limited to 15-20 double-spaced, typed pages, not including your bibliography and appendices.
 Keep in mind that the proposal is meant as a description and justification of a dissertation project and not an account or status report of research already completed.

-The sections described below should help you focus your topic, limit the scope of your inquiry, and justify the established teaching subfields in the discipline.
+The sections described below should help you focus your topic, limit the scope of your inquiry, and justify the importance of your study.
+Your bibliography will illustrate the depth of your preliminary research and your expertise within the context of your topic.